eerimoq/mqttools/README.rst

 MQTT Tools
 ==========

+MQTT tools in Python 3.7 and later.

 Features:

+- MQTT 5.0 client using ``asyncio``.

-- ``asyncio`` MQTT 5.0 client.
-Only QoS 0 (fire and forget) is supported.
+- Subscribe and publish QoS 0 messages.

-Requires Python 3.7 or later!
+- Broker session resume (or clean start support) for less initial communication.

+- Topic aliases for smaller publish packets.

+- Monitor, subscribe and publish command line commands.

+QoS 1 and QoS 2 are not yet implemented.
+A client side session storage is required to do so.

 MQTT 5.0 specification:
 https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html